 Polka Theatre, 17 Nov 2017–4 Feb 2018

 Kai and Gerda are best friends.
 Inseparable until the Snow Queen bewitches Kai with an icy kiss, Hans Christian Andersen’s winter fairy-tale follows Gerda’s quest to find her beloved companion.
 Together with their friends, Kai and Gerda go on an epic journey of self-discovery, from a dusty attic, through snowy lands, to the Queen’s icy palace.

 This completely improvised show is brought to the family audience by Olivier Award Winners, the Showstoppers.
 In the Christmas grotto, Showstopper elves take ideas from the children in the audience, and transform it into a show.
 “Pirates at the North Pole?
 Harry Potter in Lapland?
 The Gruffalo singing carols with Peppa Pig?
 Just shout it out and The Showstoppers will bring it to life!”

 Greenwich Theatre, 8–30 Dec 2017

 SharkLegs present silliness, light-up antlers and a whole lot of snow.
 Trilby and The-Boot, two unlikely heroes, create a wintery wonderland – in a world where anything can be made from the scraps left behind.
-Magic and mayhem is around every corner when the last two people in the world find the last ever book in the world – and find it’s about something called ‘Christmas’.
+Magic and mayhem is around every corner when the only two people in the world find the last ever book – and find it’s about something called ‘Christmas’.